RetroAchievements/docs/docs/developer-docs/devquests.md

 :::

 1. Must be a full set, not just progression.
 Badges will be denied to those who make incomplete sets.
 2. You may respin one time.
-Respins cannot occur until three months have passed since a wheel spin
+Respins cannot occur until three months have passed since a wheel spin.
 3. Tasks are available to restore your respin.
 See the [Wheel Spin DevQuest Rules](#wheel-spin-devquest-rules) for more details.

 ### 007 [Most Wanted](https://retroachievements.org/game/17758)